Kmoris01/fall2019/README.md

 Grading
 -------

 The emphasis of the course is on learning and mastering the skills covered.
-We hope that everyone will be able to complete one of the Python tracks on [DataCamp](https://www.datacamp.com) or [PluralSight](https://www.pluralsight.com) and submit a final project via [GitHub](https://github.com/).
+We hope that everyone will be able to complete one of the Python tracks on [DataCamp](https://www.datacamp.com) and submit a final project via [GitHub](https://github.com/).
 If some of the material appears unclear, please ask for clarification.

-Completion of the Python tracks on [DataCamp](https://www.datacamp.com) or [PluralSight](https://www.pluralsight.com) will be graded in a binary manner (completed/incomplete).
+Completion of the Python tracks on [DataCamp](https://www.datacamp.com) will be graded in a binary manner (completed/incomplete).

 Grading the __final project__ will be done using the following rubric: